 September is Prostate Cancer Awareness Month.
-Lake Regional Urologist Eric McQueary, D.O., is encouraging men to talk with their doctors about the pros and cons of prostate cancer screening.
+Lake Regional Urologist Eric McQueary, D.O., encourages men to get informed to protect their health.

 Treatment of prostate cancer may include: